 On the other hand, although avoiding sexual imagery per se, the films are rife with verbal and physical innuendo.
 Recurring character “Candy” (Candy Johnson) has such intense sex appeal that when she shakes her hips, men go flying through the air.
 Leering actors like Morey Amsterdam, Don Rickles, and Buddy Hackett bring their own smirking attitudes with them, and there are innumerable scenes where the “kids” suggestively feed each other hot dogs, spill Coke on each other’s crotches, and lovingly strap each other in and out of parachutes.
 In Muscle Beach Party, “the Countess”8 is warned that her helicopter is moving too close to the beach and may cut off some bodybuilders’ heads.
 She replies, “I’m not interested in their heads” — a statement we can well believe when we see her drooling over these men, dressed in tight bikini briefs, with the camera (her eyes) lingering on their crotches.
 The movies veer between this kind of snickering sexuality and florid sentimentality (Bonehead’s bittersweet romance with the mermaid, von Zipper’s obsession with Sugar Kane).
 Obsessive love is treated mostly as low comedy.

 Looking at the traditional messages the films are sending via the script (premarital sex is bad, fidelity — “One Boy” — is all important, and the cynical capitalist ultimate: everything we have we deserve), it’s surprising how chaotic the films actually look on the screen.
-Deriving from so many sources and influenced formally by America’s social decline, they are a patchwork quilt of motifs and formal strategies, alternatively distanced and in-your-face, heavy with subplots and random songs, cartoon characterizations, slow-motion and speeded-up visual effects, and even blatant audience acknowledgements, all of which show that structurally the films are practically anarchic.
+Deriving from so many sources and influenced formally by America’s social decline, they are a patchwork quilt of motifs and formal strategies, alternately distanced and in-your-face, heavy with subplots and random songs, cartoon characterizations, slow-motion and speeded-up visual effects, and even blatant audience acknowledgments, all of which show that structurally the films are practically anarchic.
 Characters often mug ruthlessly, speak directly to the camera, burst into song with no provocation.
 In Beach Blanket Bingo, after saving Sugar Kane from the crazed Timothy Carey’s buzz-saw, Franky complains directly to the audience via the camera: “I do all the work, and he gets all the credit!”
 Characterizations are so unimportant that many of the actors are simply called by their real names, as if the filmmakers couldn’t be bothered to think up different ones: Frankie Avalon is “Franky,” John Ashley is “Johnny”; even a guest star like Eva Six is barely altered to “Ava.”

 Some of the humor is topical satire (Harvey Lembeck’s Brando send-up, Franky’s Beatles satire in Bikini Beach, “Potato Bug”), some is idiotic by any standard (cartoon cupids appear onscreen to indicate love).
 Chase scenes (usually the climax of the films) are shown at speeded-up tempo, giving the effect of looking at a silent film — puzzling indeed considering the films’ target audience.9

-The beach movies are also rife with stock footage that the f’ilmmakers have made no attempt to match to the rest of the film stock.
+The beach movies are also rife with stock footage that the filmmakers have made no attempt to match to the rest of the film stock.
 We see the same grainy shots of surfing teens and huge crashing waves throughout the series.
 The formal aspects of the film are as “free,” as unpredictable, as the teenagers.
 Nonlinearity is the order of the day as subplots arise from nowhere and disappear quickly.
 Fantasy and horror elements appear and disappear (Pajama Party’s Martian teenager, Buster Keaton’s alcoholic witch doctor).
-Other AIP films, including the Poe series, are blatantly plugged (Vincent Price appears at the end of the Beach Party, talking about a pendulum).
+Other AIP films, including the Poe series, are brazenly plugged (Vincent Price appears at the end of Beach Party, talking about a pendulum).
 Conflicts, particularly between Erich Von Zipper and the “kids,” seem virtually disengaged, and the obligatory fight scenes are endlessly undermined by comic interludes, such as the recurring device of Von Zipper going into a trance.
 (In the world of the beach, there are no authentic conflicts.
 Even Von Zipper, the kids’ alleged enemy, does himself in before he harms anybody.)
 In Beach Blanket Bingo, the director repeats a shot of a woman punching a man at least ten times, making the film look more like something by Stan Brakhage, exploring the free physical possibilities of film, than a traditional teenage musical.
 In spite of the scripts’ middle-class moralizing, then, the films thus practically deconstruct (or self-destruct) before the viewer’s eyes, as all elements are geared to reproducing the carefree dancing, singing, surfing, sky diving and drag racing presumed to comprise American beach culture in the early ’60s and an important image to sell not only to the rest of the country but to the world.
 The validity of traditional romantic moments, evening strolls on the beach, is challenged by the frenzied activities that surround them.
 Characterization, plot consistencies, verisimilitude — all are ultimately irrelevant to the ambience of ravenous consumption and mindless thrills that the films create.

-A review of the series shows inordinate attention paid both to the tribal aspects of these beach habitues and the threat against the “tribe” by developers and marketing men bent on destroying their scene.
+A review of the series shows inordinate attention paid both to the tribal aspects of these beach habitues and the threat against the tribe by developers and marketing men bent on destroying their scene.
 The group’s tribal nature is mockingly shown from the outset in Beach Party when an anthropologist played by Robert Cummings sets up an observation point to study “teenage courtship rituals,” comparing them to those of whooping cranes.
 Of course, in spite of the satirical viewpoint, they are a tribe.
 Their casual interplay reveals a tight-knit, insular group with its own customs, acting throughout the film as a single intelligence — dancing, surfing and singing together, and resolving conflicts with no hint of blood or lasting enmity.
-Though the group seems marginally more fragile in some films (Muscle Beach Party) than others, it does have an overall air of evanescence, even extinction.
+Though the group seems marginally more fragmented in some films (Muscle Beach Party) than others, it does have an overall air of evanescence, even extinction.
 The beach seems to be providing the setting not for an endless party but for a last desperate party before the horrors of the real world engulf it.
 The box-office failure of the series’ last entries, How to Stuff a Wild Bikini and Ghost in the Invisible Bikini, shows the beach was indeed engulfed, its desperation clear immediately from the use of ancient former stars like Boris Karloff, Francis X. Bushman, and Patsy Kelly.
 Several of the films show exploitative adults moving in on the beach (Keenan Wynn’s nasty land developer in Bikini Beach) or on the kids themselves.
 The films particularly target advertising/marketing men who scour the beach in search of an exploitable “Boy and Girl Next Door” (How to Stuff a Wild Bikini) or who use the wide-eyed beachniks as decorative fodder for ad campaigns (Beach Blanket Bingo).
 The kids, of course, ridicule and resist these characters, even as they participate in their schemes.
 In Beach Blanket Bingo, Bonehead and Franky both date the prepackaged singer Sugar Kane, even as they rail against her Machiavellian manager, Bullets (Paul Lynde).
-The presence of these exploitative adults (played again by familiar members of Hollywood’s doddering Old Guard: Brian Donlevy, Keenan Wynn, Mickey Rooney) implies an attack on the very values — exploitation, marketing, consumerism — that underlie the films, though the attack is not realistic or credible.
+The presence of these exploitative adults (played again by familiar members of Hollywood’s doddering Old Guard: Brian Donleavy, Keenan Wynn, Mickey Rooney) implies an attack on the very values — exploitation, marketing, consumerism — that underlie the films, though the attack is not realistic or credible.
 Like the sexuality of the kids, these men are essentially harmless, most of them simply registering disgust or amusement at what they snickeringly portray as the “wild” behavior of the kids.
 Their plans for developing the beach or even staking out a separate place in it (Don Rickles’ bodybuilders in Muscle Beach Party) eventually fade in the face of this frantic “beach party.”

 Of course, these exploitative adults can also be viewed as doubles for the producers of the films themselves because both are attempting to perform exactly the same function with regard to these simple-minded, fun-loving teens: taking their last dollar.